 Washington on the Brazos State Historic Site is situated on 293 acres of lush park land.
 Get a glimpse of why we cherish the place Where Texas Became Texas as you browse these photographs.
-Then come visit us and take your own tour of Independence Hall, Barrington Living History Farm, the Star of the Republic Museum and Fanthorp Inn.
+Then come visit us and take your own tour of Independence Hall, Barrington Plantation, the Star of the Republic Museum and Fanthorp Inn.
 Celebrate with us as we commemorate the Republic of Texas era at Texas Independence Day Celebration.
-Get a front row seat to view the Fireworks on the Brazos display on July 4th.
 Bring your family during the holiday season for the unique Christmas on the Brazos celebration.
 Make your own memories as you discover the story of life in the 1800s.

 Photos are copyrighted by the Washington on the Brazos State Historic Site or respectful photographers and may not be used without permission.